Inflammation is the

 Shift your body

-Daily normal activity (such walking or yoga) relaxes anxiety
+Daily normal activity (such as walking or yoga) relaxes anxiety

 and raises circulation.